Degrees and Certifications:

 To ensure the safe administration of medication, all medications that are to be given at school must meet the following state regulated guidelines:

-All medications need to be in an original pharmacy bottle with the student's name, type of medication and correct dosage clearly marked.
+All medications need to be in an original pharmacy bottle with the student's name, type of medication and the correct dosage clearly marked.
 When filling a prescription you may request two bottles – one for school and one for home.

 A signed order sheet from the prescribing physician stating the diagnosis, type of medicine, time of administration and any expected side effects must accompany the medication.
 A new order form is needed for each academic year.
 Forms are available in the health office.